Male Pelvic Floor Therapy in Ventura, CA: Symptoms, Treatment, and What to Expect

 What should I expect during my first visit?

-Is pelvic floor physical therapy uncomfortable?
+Is pelvic floor therapy uncomfortable?

 Do I have to have an internal exam?